department-of-veterans-affairs/vagov-content/pages/decision-reviews/test-page3.md

 __In person__
 <br>
-Bring your completed form to a VA regional benefit office.
+Bring your completed form and any supporting documents to a VA regional benefit office.
 <br>
 [Find a regional benefit office near you](/find-locations/).
 <br>